Arizona Court Records

 It depends.
 If mediation at the conciliatory courts was the first step, and it fails, the process is likely to progress more quickly to trial.
 If mediation came in for the purpose of reaching agreements on adjacent tissues, then the process will have to wait to resolve them before progressing to a finalization.
 In any case, a successful mediation process will shorten the entire process whether it ends in divorce or resolution.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

 Are Divorce Records Public in Arizona?